 For the coursework component of the programs, there are two types of online learning formats:

-- Asynchronous – deliverables are completed whenever the student wants, so long as they are completed in a timely manner.
-Pre-recorded lectures can allow students to view classes without needing to log on at a specific time
+• Asynchronous – deliverables are completed whenever the student wants, so long as they are completed in a timely manner.
+Pre-recorded lectures may allow students to view classes without needing to log on at a specific time

 You should always contact programs directly to best learn how they are delivered.